Working with the media

 For more information, please contact the EMA press office.

-Funding, budgets and key operating information
+Funding, statistics and key operating information

 News for media professionals

 EMA Management Board and Heads of Medicines Agencies endorse EU Telematics Strategy and Implementation Roadmap 2015-2017 ...
 Read more

 Summaries to help people make informed choices when taking herbal medicines ...
 Read more

 Expressions of interest to represent civil society at PRAC and CAT to be submitted to European Commission by 30 September 2015 ...
 Read more

 12-month pilot will support design of high-quality safety studies ...
 Read more

 Stakeholder meeting on product shortages due to manufacturing and quality problems: developing a proactive approach to prevention